elastic/elastic-charts/api/charts.api.md

 // @public (undocumented)
 export type PartitionLayout = $Values<typeof PartitionLayout>;

+// Warning: (ae-missing-release-tag) "PointerEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export type PointerEvent = PointerOverEvent | PointerOutEvent;

+// Warning: (ae-missing-release-tag) "PointerEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "PointerEventType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const PointerEventType: Readonly<{
     Over: "Over";